 Yes; in fact, a big storm that traveled across Europe in early 2020 led to snowfall in the desert near Tabuk, about 190 kilometers northwest of the Red Sea.
-But even absent such meteorological events, snow is not uncommon in Saudi, particularly in the mountains of the northern regions.
+But even absent such meteorological events, snow is not uncommon in Saudi during winter, particularly in the mountains of the northern regions.

 November is considered by many to be the best month for swimming and sunbathing in the Arabian Gulf, along the east coast.
-Over in the Red Sea, from Jeddah south along the west coast, these activities can be enjoyed from November to March because the sea and the air are warm even in winter.
+Over in the Red Sea, from Jeddah south along the west coast, these activities can be enjoyed year-round because the sea and the air are warm even in winter.

 Riyadh, the capital, is located in the center of the country, at 600 meters above sea level.
 From December to February, the weather is mild.
 In summer, it almost never rains, and the temperatures are very high, around 44 degrees C — although the relative humidity is low.
 “I was there in December, and it was incredibly hot during the day, despite a gentle breeze.
 But we went to the desert at night, and it was really chilly.
 We put on light down jackets and drank copious amounts of tea to keep warm!” reports Hande Oynar, an American writer who worked in Riyadh.